Ula666/Engineering_84/README.md

 - ### __Question 12__: What is Git?
-__Answer__: Git is a version control system.
+__Answer__: Git is one of most popular version control systems.
 Every time you save your work, Git creates a commit.
 A commit is a snapshot of all your files at a point in time.
-Benefits: allows you to work with many people on one project
+Imagine Git as a tree structure where each commit creates a new node in that tree.
+Nearly all Git commands actually serve to navigate on this tree and to manipulate it accordingly.
+Benefits: allows you to work with many people on one project.

 - ### __Question 13__: What is Github?
 __Answer__: Github is an online repository saved on a cloud.
 It makes it a lot easier for individuals and teams to use Git for version control and collaboration.
+It’s primary function is to allow developers to upload and maintain software.

 - ### __Question 14__: What is OOP and why should we use it?